eolatham/quotephile/README.md

 - Delete a selection of quote collections in bulk (which also deletes all of their quotes)
 - Delete a quote individually
 - Delete a selection of quotes in bulk

-### Style

-- Customize the style of a quote in display mode by choosing whether or not to surround it with quotation marks, to include its author and work, and to put the author and work on a new line
-- Persist style settings on a per-quote basis

 ### Share